KashyapBhat/Paper-Evaluation-using-AI-ML/readme.md

 Thanks you for the creators/contributors of these libraries, you made our work efficient.

-### Prerequisites

-You might have to install mainly android studio for android, vscode for webApp, anaconda for python and many libraries (by pip3 install library_name) for the execution of this project.

 Usage
 -----

 ```
+You might have to install Anaconda for python.
+Respective python libraries specified in requirements.txt file.
+Android Studio for Android.
+VScode for Web App.
+MySQL for DataBase.
 ```

 License